Atari DOS: Percom standard

 In 1978, Percom established a double-density layout standard which all other manufacturers of Atari-compatible disk drives such as Indus, Amdek, and Rana —except Atari itself— followed.
 A configuration block of 12 bytes defines the disk layout.

+RAMCART

+It is ramdisk for Atari XL, compatible with many DOS software.

+IDE Plus 2.0

+It is a utility to work with Atari disks and diskettes, based on MyDOS and SpartaDOS.